A Summary of Our First Five Road Trips

 We stayed at the entrance of the Skyline Drive to get us oriented (and pay $10 for a week of on and off the parkway).
 I blogged about our stay at North Fork Resort in Front Royal, Virginia.
 Let’s just say we loved the mountains but we probably won’t return to this particular resort!
 It was definitely the worst one so far (and as I write this after 39 stays, it is still the worst one).
 Why?
 The way they treated us!
 It had the basics we needed, full hook up, but the initial phone call for the reservation should have been a clue they don’t like “strangers.”
 And it went downhill from there….

 Our next stop at the Staunton/Walnut Hills KOA had to be better and it was like night and day!
 WOW, they made us feel so welcome and couldn’t do enough to make sure our stay was the best.
 And this one ranks up there as one of the best!
 We were asked if we’d like to back up to the lake for one thing.
 Awesome!
 The “neighbors” who watched were a hoot and very friendly!
 We loved this place alone and will return one day!
-Sadly, we haven’t had time to blog about it, but I’m inserting a photo gallery to capture the essence!
+Sadly, we haven’t had time to blog about it.

 No blog for the next two stops, either.
 Next, was a short drive so we stopped over night and had a full day to see the sights.
 We stayed at Yogi Bear’s Jelly Stone Camp Resort at Natural Bridge, Virginia.
 What a nice campground and beautiful sight this was.
 We didn’t stay longer because we had a deadline to meet up with our friends.
 We want to return and spend more time here and especially see the night time Natural Bridge Light show, which tells the story of creation.